High-Protein Pink Beet Pancakes for Toddlers & Babies (No Added Sugar)

 Substitutions:

-• No beets? – Try adding a handful of berries (like raspberries or strawberries) for a fruity pink hue.
+• No Beets: Try adding a handful of raspberries or strawberries for a different fruity pink hue.

 Recipe Tips:

-• Make brighter pink pancakes – to make the pink more vibrant use roasted beets, I used pre-cooked beets I had purchased which makes for a lighter pink
+• Make brighter pink pancakes: to make the pink more vibrant use roasted beets.

-• Adjust thickness – If the batter is too thick, add a little more milk to thin it out.
-If too runny, let it sit for a few minutes so the oats absorb some moisture.
+• Adjust thickness: If the batter is too thick, add a little more milk to thin it out.

 Taste: These pancakes have a mild sweetness from bananas and beets with a hint of vanilla and cinnamon.
 The beets don’t have a strong flavor, so even picky eaters won’t notice them!